JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_04.md

 Life is not self-evident.
 It is an inconceivable miracle.
 It is an immense creation of higher mind.
 Even in these matters, we must become childlike; we must start believing in miracles again.

-The revelation of The LIRANTIA Book teaches that “...the universe is neither mechanical nor magical; it is a creation of mind and a mechanism of law,” (481.5) “The wise philosopher will always look for the creative design which is behind, and pre-existent to, all universe phenomena.
+The revelation of The URANTIA Book teaches that “...the universe is neither mechanical nor magical; it is a creation of mind and a mechanism of law,” (481.5) “The wise philosopher will always look for the creative design which is behind, and pre-existent to, all universe phenomena.
 The creator thought invariably precedes creative action.”
 (42.6)

 Albert Einstein understood this amazing fact that “the most inconceivable thing in the universe is that it can be conceived.”
 With this statement, Einstein beautifully verified the words of the revelation: “The ability to discern and discover mind in universe mechanisms depends entirely on the ability, scope, and capacity of the investigating mind engaged in such a task of observation.”
 (482.2)